Azure/azure-sdk-tools/eng/common/asset-sync/README.md

 A side-benefit of this is that we can run into the situation above.
 If we are swapping from a _newer_ merged commit to an older one, we can ascertain whether that commit is _already encapsulated_ by our current.
 In best-case, our scripting should recognize that `D` is supplanted by `E`, and we don't need to do any checkout actions at all!

+- One major concern with this process.
+We are watching `checkenforcer` deal with checks that are fired from CI builds that are the result of a manual large merge. `scbedd` has concerns  with the amount of churn we will be forcing on the repo (just for the PR builds) that would result from the constant updating of these SHAs.

 ### Sync Operation triggers

 At the outset, this will need to be manually run.
 How far down this manual path do we want to go?